-Staying true to its mission, the NLB created the Tesla Awards to honor lighting projects that provide High-Benefit Lighting®, or lighting that promotes human performance, health, safety, and commerce.
-Not only do the winning projects showcase the value of lighting, but they also demonstrate the best practices in lighting design, as well as the importance of collaboration.
+Staying true to its mission, the NLB created the Tesla Awards to honor lighting projects that provide lighting that promotes human performance, health and wellness, safety and security, commerce and the reduction in light pollution.
+The winning projects showcase the value of lighting, but they also demonstrate the best practices.
+Read n to learn more and submit for the Tesla Awards below.

 The Tesla Awards program is open to new construction or retrofit lighting projects for all types of indoor and outdoor applications.
 Anyone may enter a project.
 Lighting design and implementation teams may include lighting designers, manufacturers, agents, distributors, facility managers or engineers, building owners and occupants, and/or researchers.
 Judging criteria are use of state-of-the-art lighting and controls, application innovation through needs assessment and project team coordination, documentation to validate enhanced “value of lighting” claims, level of difficulty, cost-effectiveness, and sustainability.

 The National Lighting Bureau is announcing the Call for Entries for the 5th annual Tesla Awards.
 This program recognizes excellence in lighting projects that, through the creative use of lighting systems and controls, illustrate the value of lighting including but not limited to: improved visual performance, promotion of health and wellness, environmental impact including reduced light pollution/preservation of nighttime lighting quality, enhanced safety and security, and increased overall occupant satisfaction.